The Weeknd: 2021 Grammys snub

+The Idol allegations

+On March 1, 2023, Rolling Stone released a lengthy exposé on the working conditions and set life of the HBO drama series The Idol, a series in which Tesfaye stars, co-created and co-wrote alongside Sam Levinson.
+The series received significant controversy for its graphic depiction of sexual content, which critics labeled "torture porn".
+The series was originally directed by Amy Seimetz who suddenly "exited with roughly 80 percent of the six-episode series finished".
+The series saw a major creative overhaul, as it was reported that Tesfaye felt the show had too much of a "female perspective".
+Over 14 crew members alleged a toxic work environment with one adding "What I signed up for was a dark satire of fame and the fame model in the 21st century..." however, "It went from satire to the thing it was satirizing."
+Sources alleged that Seimetz's approach to the story was scrapped and the show became "like any rape fantasy that any toxic man would have in the show — and then the woman comes back for more because it makes her music better".

+In response to the allegations, Tesfaye mocked the reporting on his Twitter account, posting a clip of the characters in the show discussing the magazine saying, "Rolling Stone?
+Aren't they a little irrelevant?".
+Tesfaye posted the comment in the caption: "@Rolling Stone did we upset you?".
+Tesfaye's response received widespread criticism, with some pointing out that in his 2011 song "Rolling Stone" he boasted about being recognized by the magazine.
+In an interview with Vanity Fair, he continued to dismiss the reporting, saying that logistical difficulties with Seimetz's schedule and production timelines, as well as a desire not to rush his first show, propelled the overhaul.

 Other ventures

 Acting

 Tesfaye is a cinephile, and has made numerous movie references in his music videos and teasers.
 On August 30, 2019, during the Telluride Film Festival, he made his acting debut in the film Uncut Gems.

 On March 7, 2020, during his third appearance as a musical guest on Saturday Night Live, he starred in the skit "On The Couch" with actors Kenan Thompson and Chris Redd.
 On May 4, he co-wrote and starred in an episode of American Dad!.
 In July, he voiced three characters during the 200th episode of Robot Chicken.

-On June 29, 2021, Tesfaye announced that he will be co-creating, co-writing, executive producing and starring in the upcoming HBO television drama series The Idol, alongside his producing partner Reza Fahim and Euphoria creator Sam Levinson.
+On June 29, 2021, Tesfaye announced that he would be co-creating, co-writing, executive producing and starring in the HBO television drama series The Idol, alongside his producing partner Reza Fahim and Euphoria creator Sam Levinson.
 On March 20, 2022, Tesfaye voiced two characters during an episode of The Simpsons.